lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 The rule contains some sensible informations such as the application IPv6 address.
 An attacker by changing a rule content may block the communication or intercept the traffic.
 Therefore, the identity of the requester must be validated.
 This can be done through certificates or access lists.

 The full tree is sensitive, since it represents all the elements that can be managed.
-This module aims to be encapsulated into a YANG module including access right and identities.
+This module aims to be encapsulated into a YANG module including access control and identities.